 On the exterior of the installation is a projection of the eyes that are peeping through a hole.
 When in full use, there are two different eyes looking in separate directions.
 The installation is particularly successful in creating intergenerational social interaction.
 As children peep through the holes, older members of the family look at the display and discuss the installation with the children

 The Aide Memoire was a collaborationwith Tommy Dykes.
-These sessions involved discussions around the theme of memory and nostalgia and the construction of small working prototypes.
+Our design fiction sessions sessions involved discussions around the theme of memory and nostalgia and the construction of small working prototypes.
 A fictitious service company was devised that would visit, interview and record members of a family.
 Edited versions of these memories are stored in the device and made available to members of that family.
-The physical object have the appearance of a family heirloom, handed down from one generation to the next.
+The physical object has the appearance of a family heirloom, handed down from one generation to the next.

 Participants are able to listen to the memories of family members by tuning with a large radio dial.
 Participants are able to use smaller dials to add sound effects.
 In this way they are able to listen to the memories on a simulated walk or in a crowded pub.

 Tweetfurby is quite simply a hacked Furby connected to Twitter.
 Tweetfurby undergoes constant development in order to explore various technological solutions.
-The last oteration had a connected bubble machine.
+The last iteration had a connected bubble machine.